kacs/kacs.github.io/_posts/newsletters/2017-06-05-june-newsletter.md

 the Committee on Community Activities for his major role in our 30th annual Museum Event.

-t was very heartening also to recognize **3 60-year members of ACS -
+It was very heartening also to recognize **3 60-year members of ACS -
 D. C. Wendt, Ray Judy, and Chuck C. Coverdale** - and *6 50-year members - John Engelmann, John Greenfield, Mike McCarville, Alan Sarapu, Lydia Hines, and Doug Morton** (in absentia); each of them